allcaps/wagtail-translate/docs/explanation.md

 # Explanation

-This document outlines the concepts behind Wagtail Translate and explains the motivations for its design choices.
+This document details the concepts underlying Wagtail Translate and explains the reasoning behind its design choices.
+It aims to enhance and expand your understanding of Wagtail Translation.

 ## Idea and positioning